lumaku/ctc-segmentation/README.md

 * *The inference of the model is too slow and uses too much memory.* Use RNN-based ASR networks that grow linearly in complexity with longer audio files.
 Inference complexity increases on long audio files quadratically for Transformer-based architectures.

-* *The CTC alignment takes too long.* The alignment algorithm is not parallelizable for batch processing, so use a CPU with a good single-thread performance.
-It's possible to align multiple files in parallel, if the computer has enough RAM.
-The alignment is faster with shorter max token length, if text is aligned - Or directly align from a token list.
+* *How can I improve the alignment speed of CTC segmentation?* The alignment algorithm is not parallelizable for batch processing, so use a CPU with a good single-thread performance.
+It's possible to align multiple files in parallel, if the computer has enough temporary memory.
+The alignment is faster with shorter max token length, if text is aligned - or directly align from a token list.

-* *How do I get word-based alignments instead of full utterance?* Use an ASR model with character tokens to improve the time-resolution.
+* *How do I get word-based alignments instead of full utterance segments?* Use an ASR model with character tokens to improve the time-resolution.
 Then handle each word as single utterance.

-* *The alignments are inaccurate.* Be aware that depending on the network, CTC activations are not always accurate, sometimes shifted by up to 10 frames (~200ms).
+* *How can I improve the accuracy of the generated alignments?* Be aware that depending on the ASR performance of network and other factors, CTC activations are not always accurate, sometimes shifted by a few frames.
 To get a better time resolution, use a dictionary with characters!
 Also, the `prepare_text` function tries to break down long tokens into smaller tokens.
+It's also practical to apply a threshold on the mean absolute (MA) signal, as described by [Bakhturina et al.](https://arxiv.org/abs/2104.04896)

 # Reference